Benighter/FLC-Bible-Show/README.md

 ## 🙏 **Acknowledgments**

 - **Original Quelea Team**: For creating the excellent foundation that this fork builds upon
-- **Faith Life Church**: For providing the use case and requirements that drove these enhancements
+- **First Love Church**: For providing the use case and requirements that drove these enhancements
 - **Open Source Community**: For the tools and libraries that make this project possible

 ---